Can Post-Traumatic Stress Disorder Occur After a Serious Car Crash?

 Dedicated accident attorneys protect your rights

 The aftermath of a serious car crash can be an extremely difficult time for the accident victim and family members.
 At Ged Lawyers, LLP, we understand.
 Our dedicated accident attorneys have served Florida families since 1995, advocating on their behalf and protecting their rights under the law.
 If you or a loved one has experienced a serious car accident and is suffering from PTSD as a result, we can help.
-Contact our office at 844-443-3529 or online to arrange for a confidential consultation with a member of our team to discuss your case.
+Contact our office at 844-443-3529 or online to arrange for a free case review with a member of our team to discuss your case.